Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Methodology

 The Dirichlet process (DP) is a distribution over distributions \parencite{ferguson1973bayesian}.
 We say that $\mathcal{G} \sim \text{DP}(\alpha, \mathcal{K})$ is distributed according to a DP if its marginal distributions are Dirichlet distributed, where $\alpha$ is a concentration parameter and $\mathcal{K}$ is the base distribution, which will depend on the application; for details, see for example \textcite{teh2010dirichlet}.
 The DP can be understood as the infinite-dimensional generalization of the Dirichlet distribution, which makes it popular for mixture modeling \parencite[e.g.,][]{rasmussen1999infinite}.
 Our modeling approach is similar to mixture modeling, except that we do not cluster data but parameters --- a cluster corresponds to a partition.
 The prediction rule of the DP is given by \parencite[e.g.,][]{ishwaran2001gibbs, blackwell1973ferguson}:

-where $\alpha$ is the concentration parameter and the base distribution of the DP depends on the application (see Section \ref{sec:applications}).
-In other words, we draw a new value for $\theta_j$ from $\mathcal{K}$ with probability $\nicefrac{\alpha}{\alpha + j - 1}$, or else set it to a previously observed value.
-The particular value $\theta^{\star}_j$ the parameter $\theta_j$ is set to is proportional to the number of times $\theta^{\star}_j$ was observed previously, given by $n^{\star}_j$, resulting in the well-known ``rich-get-richer'' property \parencite[e.g.,][]{teh2010dirichlet}.
+where $\alpha$ is the concentration parameter and the base distribution of the DP depends on the application (see Section~\ref{sec:applications}).
+In other words, we draw a new value for $\theta_j$ from $\mathcal{K}$ with probability \reviseAStwo{$\nicefrac{\alpha}{\alpha + j}$}, or else set it to a previously observed value. \reviseAS{Larger values of $\alpha$ yield more \reviseAStwo{clusters,} and smaller values yield fewer \reviseAStwo{clusters.}} The particular value $\theta^{\star}_j$ the parameter $\theta_j$ is set to is proportional to the number of times $\theta^{\star}_j$ was observed previously, given by $n^{\star}_j$, resulting in the well-known ``rich get richer'' property \parencite[e.g.,][]{teh2010dirichlet}.